 Qualifying for a Career in HR Management or Another Key Area of Specialization

-The preferred educational qualifications listed on recent job announcements demonstrates the value of education for those aspiring to enter the field, and for those already in the field aspiring to more advanced positions within their HR department (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only):
+The preferred educational qualifications listed on recent job announcements demonstrate the value of education for those aspiring to enter the field and for those already in the field aspiring to more advanced positions within their HR department (Shown for illustrative purposes only):

 Human Resource Generalist, Paychex Inc – An associate’s or bachelor’s degree is preferred.
 Successful completion of PHRS training program is required.